YuryKorotin/Falsehoods/contents.md

 > * I can exclusively use the video clock for timing.
 > * My hardware contexts will survive the user's coffee break.
 > * My hardware contexts will never disapper in the middle of playback.
-> * I can always request a new hardware context fater my previous one disappered.
+> * I can always request a new hardware context after my previous one disappered.
 > * It's okay to error and quit if can't request a hardware context.
 > * Hardware decoding and video playback will happen on the same device.
-> * Transferring frames from one device to another is easy
+> * Transferring frames from one device to another is easy.
-> * The user will not notice 3:2 pulldown
+> * The user will not notice 3:2 pulldown.
-> * The user will not notice the odd dropped or duplicated frame
+> * The user will not notice the odd dropped or duplicated frame.
-> * All video frames will be unique
+> * All video frames will be unique.
-> * All video frames will be decoded in order
+> * All video frames will be decoded in order.
-> * All video sources can be seeked in
+> * All video sources can be seeked in.
-> * The user will never want to seek to non-keyframes
+> * The user will never want to seek to non-keyframes.
-> * Seeking to a position will produce the same output as decoding to a position
+> * Seeking to a position will produce the same output as decoding to a position.
-> * I can seek ti a specific frame number
+> * I can seek to a specific frame number.
-> * Videos have a fixed frame rate
+> * Videos have a fixed frame rate.
-> * All frame timestamps are precise
+> * All frame timestamps are precise.
-> * All frame timestamps are precise in modern formats like .mkv
+> * All frame timestamps are precise in modern formats like .mkv.
 > * All frame timestamps are monotonically increasing.
 > * All frame timestamps are monotonically increasing as long as you don't seek.
 > * All frame timestamps are unique.